hollerm/pde_learning/README.md

 # pde_learning
-Source code to reproduce experiments from the paper "Learning-informed parameter identification in nonlinear time-dependent PDEs"
+This repository will soon contain the source code to reproduce experiments from the paper "Learning-informed parameter identification in nonlinear time-dependent PDEs"